 Barriers to Operational Activity

-Of all organizational forms, NGOs are subject to the most number of legal barriers affecting their operational activity.
+NGOs are subject to several legal barriers affecting their operational activity.

 First, NGOs must sign an “Agreement” with the government before they can commence operations.
 This is interpreted to mean that every project implemented in Sierra Leone by NGOs must be approved by the sectoral ministry concerned and by the MOPED.
 No project shall be implemented by an NGO in the country without prior approval.